-TD TIP: Often a director can find a player's FIDE rating by checking a recent or old Informant or the official FIDE web site.
+TD TIP: Often a director can find a player's FIDE rating by checking the official FIDE web site.

 28D.
 Players without US Chess ratings.

 Players without official US Chess ratings are eligible only for place (or top non-class) prizes and prizes for unrated players unless alternate procedures are used to assign ratings (28E), such as the following recommendations: